overhide/overhide/docs/glossary.md

 #### backchannel (queue)

-Each *datastore-key* can have a message posted to it; beyond just reading a from it.
+Each *datastore-key* can have a message posted to it; beyond just reading from it.

 Messages posted to the *datastore-key* are enqueued in a queue.